mythril-forge/homebrew-classes/barbarian/features/barbarian-primal-path.md

 - notice the new levels for subclasses:
 - before: 3 6 10 14
 -  after: 3 7 11 15 19
+- there are extra subclasses in this selection.

+Commentary:
+- this unifies class leveling across the board -- many more levels are shared in this way.
-- there is an extra subclass upgrade near the end.
+- the consistancy is made notwithstanding the displacement of abilities.

 !TODO:
 - potentially replace a level with a ribbon ability in the base class.